nischalramdam-crypto/Nischal.R-COIT12206-2026T1-Portofolio/WEEK2/README.md

 ---

 ## Network Topology
-- 1 Linux Host: Host1
+- used one Linux Host: Host1
 - Standalone host topology for basic IP configuration practice

 ---